bartbutenaers/node-red-contrib-multipart-stream-encoder/README.md

 ![Stream all result](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-multipart-stream/master/images/stream_single_result.png)

+As soon as a http request arrives (via the http-in node), that message will be passed to the encoder node to register the response object (in the `msg.res` field).
+The payload of that message will not be streamed, since it contains information from the http-in node (which would break our stream).
+The payload from the next messages will be streamed, and those message are ***not allowed to have a `msg.res` field***!

+**SINGLE CLIENT**

-However in some cases not all clients need to get the same stream: that is what the **single client** option is designed for.
-E.g. when camera images have been stored, EACH client wants to see afterwards the ***entire stream from the beginning***.
-Now for each http request, some nodes should be triggered to start capturing data (and send that data to the encoder node).
-It is important that *all messages should contain the response object* in the `msg.res` field, so the encoder node knows which data needs to be send to which client!
+However in some cases each client wants to have its own stream: that is what the single client option is designed for.
+E.g. when camera images have been stored, ***each client wants to get the entire stream from the beginning***.
+Now for each http request, other nodes should be triggered to start capturing data (and send that data to the encoder node).
+It is important that ***all messages should contain the response object in the `msg.res` field***, so the encoder node knows which data needs to be send to which client!

 ![Stream single](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-multipart-stream/master/images/stream_single.png)